How Much Does a Water Heater Replacement Cost in 2025?

 Budgeting for a Water Heater Replacement

-Replacing a water heater is inevitable if you own a home for long enough.
-Here are a few ways to reduce the cost of this important task:
+Replacing your water heater is inevitable if you own your home long enough.
+Here are a few ways you can reduce the cost when the time comes:

 • Whenever possible, repair your water heater instead of replacing it.
 Even the most expensive repairs cost less than replacing the unit.